Transcend Coffee & Roastery | Coffee

 The next time I saw Efrain, it was at his farm again, but this time we didn’t have to hike up to get there.
 He’d taken his earning from the Cup of Excellence, and together with Origin Coffee Lab, he built a road from the town to his farm.
 A road makes hauling supplies up the mountain much quicker, and makes bringing freshly harvested cherries down much easier.
 The quicker the coffee gets down to get processed and dried, the greater potential for quality.
 It also saves him hours of work each day.
-This time around, we were lucky enough to be able to purchase some coffee from him: A stunning yellow caturra lot that tastes like cranberry, pear and milk chocolate.
+This time around, we were lucky enough to be able to purchase some coffee from him.

 Director of Coffee

-Interested about knowing more about our Transparency Report?
+Interested in knowing more about our Transparency Report?
 Click here!

 Want to learn more about our new bag and flavour profile categories?
 Click here!

 WHOLE BEAN COFFEE.